-Campanile di Val Fontana d’Oro - meaning Golden Fountain Valley Needle - is located inside the Monte Forni Alti Subgroup and is famous as one of the finest needles lying in Monte Pasubio Group, a fascinating pre-alpin group running along the border between Trento province on NE side and Vicenza province on SW side, close to Little Dolomites.
-Mountains full of history, just because in these places the World War First fights.
-According with the late SOIUSA alpine and pre-alpine subdivision, the Little Dolomites and the Pasubio Group are now considered as a unique group, taking the name of Little Dolomites.
+Campanile di Val Fontana d’Oro - meaning Golden Fountain Valley Needle - is located inside the Monte Forni Alti Subgroup and is famous as one of the finest needles lying in the Pasubio Group, a fascinating pre-alpin group situated along the border between Trento province on the NE side and Vicenza province on the SW side, close to Little Dolomites.
+Mountains full of history, just because in these places there were years of hard fighting during the World War I. According with the late SOIUSA alpine and pre-alpine subdivision, the Little Dolomites and the Pasubio Group are now considered as a unique group, taking the name of Prealpi Vicentine, but in common usage the old names are still used.
 An interesting classic route on good quality “dolomia” runs on the SSW face of the pinnacle, gaining its airy summit with moderate climbing difficulties.

 First ascent of the spire: V. Costa – F. Thaler – V. Pozzer 1905